 How the Statute of Limitations Impacts Your Pennsylvania Wrongful Death Lawsuit

 In Pennsylvania, one of the most crucial aspects of wrongful death claims that needs to be considered is the statute of limitations.
-The statute of limitations is a legal term that refers to the time limit within which a lawsuit must be filed.
+The statute of limitations is a law that describes the time limit within which a lawsuit must be filed.
 In Pennsylvania, the statute of limitations for filing a wrongful death claim is generally two years from the date of the person’s death.

 Our Pennsylvania Wrongful Death Lawyers Can Help You File Your Claim and Get the Compensation You Deserve

-Contact The Reiff Law Firm at (215) 709-6940 for your free case review with our Pennsylvania wrongful death attorneys.
+Contact The Reiff Law Firm at (215) 709-6940 for your free case review with our Allentown, PA wrongful death attorneys.